schoffelen/gcmi/README.md

 *  `I = gcmi_mixture_cd(x,y,Ym)`

     Calculate GCMI between a (possibly multidimensional) continuous variable x and a discrete y (with values between 0 and Ym-1 inclusive).
-This uses a Gaussian mixture model.
+This uses a Gaussian mixture model, fit with robust measures of location and scale.

 *  `I = gccmi_ccc(x,y,z)`